 If you are looking for an egg-free cheesecake then check out my no-bake cheesecake recipe.
 It is lighter and fluffier in texture but just as creamy and delicious.
 Just don't expect the texture to be the same as a baked cheesecake.

-And don't miss my Mascarpone Cheesecake Recipe.
+And don't miss my Mascarpone Cheesecake Recipe and Cheesecake Dip recipe.

 Check out all my cheesecake baking tips here.